 History of Badlands National Park

-Badlands National Park was established as a national monument in 1939 and later re-designated a national park in 1978.
-The rocky formations were not always present though.
-The landscape that you see today was formed over tens of millions of years.
-The creation of the badlands began when the land started rising and sea waters receded.
+Badlands National Park was first established as a national monument in 1939 and later re-designated as a national park in 1978.
+While the jagged formations are now the park’s defining feature, they are the result of tens of millions of years of geological transformation.
+The story of the Badlands began when the region, once covered by a shallow inland sea, gradually rose as tectonic forces uplifted the land and the waters receded.

 How to Get to Badlands